Frequently Asked Questions

 Which country is the best to experience?

 This is a personal preference.
 BUT the best beaches and music come from Jamaica, though Belize has some amazing white sand spots and all three countries play Jamaican-heavy hits everywhere you go.
-Belize has the best snorkelling, free-diving, and reefs, not to mention some amazing waterfalls - though Jamaica has some nice waterfalls and Guyana has one of the biggest and most impressive ones in the world.
+Belize has the best snorkeling, free-diving, and reefs, not to mention some amazing waterfalls - though Jamaica has some nice waterfalls and Guyana has one of the biggest and most impressive ones in the world.
 Guyana is the most wild, the least touristy, and the most serene, though all three countries have natural beauty that will leave you impressed no matter how many other places you've seen.
 In short: each offers a unique experience, but they are all awesome.

 What is the food like?